This article was updated on the 1st March 2019.

-Papers now published from both Cassini and Hubble missions conclude that a ‘form of chemical energy that life can feed on appears to exist on Saturn’s moon Enceladus’.
-Whereas, meanwhile on Jupiter’s moon Europa, the Hubble Space Telescope now has evidence of ‘plumes erupting’.
+Research from both Cassini and Hubble missions conclude that a ‘form of chemical energy that life can feed on appears to exist on Saturn’s moon Enceladus’.
+Meanwhile on Jupiter’s moon Europa, the Hubble Space Telescope now has evidence of ‘plumes erupting’.

 Confirmation that the chemical energy for life exists within the ocean of a small moon of Saturn is an important milestone in our search for habitable worlds beyond Earth.